YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 ## Statistical physics, microstates and macrostates

-The idea laying behind statistical mechanics will be to explain the observed behavior of large systems as the result of underlying microscopic subsystem.
-For exemple, we will be able to retrieve quite easily the ideal gas law by decomposing it as made of a gigantic number of free bouncing microscopic particles.
+The idea laying behind statistical mechanics will be to explain the observed behavior of large systems as the result of underlying microscopic subsystems.
+For exemple, we will be able to retrieve quite elegantly the ideal gas law, which was central in our first thermodynamics class, by interpreting a volume of gas as being composed of a large number of free bouncing microscopic particles.

-All of statistical mechanics lies on the distinction between macrostates and microstates:
+Statistical mechanics lies on the distinction between macrostates and microstates:

-- The *macrostate* of a system correspond to the state as described in classical thermodynamics.
-It is what you will measure about the system here and now: its temperature, pressure, volume etc
+- The *macrostate* of a system corresponds to the state as described in classical thermodynamics.
+It is what you would measure about the system here and now: its temperature, pressure, volume etc

 - The *microstate* of a system is the complete description of the system in term of its microscopic constituents.

 As such, **several *microstates* can correspond to the same *macrostate***: you can think of an infinite amount of different ways to put particles of gas in a box which will give you the same measured pressure, temperature and volume.

 Each microstate $i$ can be associated with a probability of occuring $p_i$.
-The entierty of statistical mechanics lies on the following statistical law: **The macrostate you will observe will be the more probable** that is the the macrostate which is associated with the highest number of probable microstates.
+The entierty of statistical mechanics lies on the following statistical law: **The macrostate you will observe will be the most probable** that is the the macrostate which is associated with the highest number of probable microstates.

-A way to quantify the likelihood of a macrostate is given by the *entropy*.
+A way to quantify the likelihood of a macrostate is given by the so-called *statistical entropy* which we will define.
 The higher the entropy of a macrostate, the more microstates with high probabilities are associated with it, and hence the higher are the chances you will observe it.
+We will see later on how this notion of entropy connects with the one used in our previous thermodynamics class.

 <details>
   <summary>Basic probability theory</summary>

 The sum of all probabilities
 $$\sum p_i=1$$

 The average of the quantity $X$ is

 $$\langle X \rangle = \sum_i p_i X_i$$

 </details>

 ## Maximizing the entropy